Chart Color Schemes

 Jindalee has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified three projects that are expected to impact this area.
-Notable projects include Mt Ommaney Shopping Centre Entertainment Precinct, Sinnamon Village Precinct Expansion, Centenary Bridge Upgrade, and Windermere Estate.
-The following list provides details on those considered most relevant.
+AreaSearch has identified three major infrastructure projects that could significantly impact a particular area's performance.
+These projects are Mt Ommaney Shopping Centre Entertainment Precinct, Sinnamon Village Precinct Expansion, Centenary Bridge Upgrade, and Centenary Motorway Upgrade Planning.
+The following list provides details on those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.